The Hope Found in the Story of an Unfaithful Disciple

 Jesus told Peter, “Then tend my sheep.”

 The hope we find in Peter’s story is the hope of mercy, forgiveness, and second chances.
-Jesus did not give up on Peter simply because he failed the test.
+Jesus did’t give up on Peter simply because he failed the test.
 The same mercy Jesus showed Peter is available to us.
 Just as Jesus forgave Peter, he will forgive us when we fall; and Jesus will meet with us one-on-one, just as intimately and personally as he met with Peter.
 What a marvelous hope!

 Hope for a Future

 In spite of Peter’s past failure, there was a place for Peter to do great things for the kingdom.
 When Peter repented, Jesus was quick to give him an assignment.
 We too can have hope for a future.
 Like Peter, our story isn’t over when we stumble and fall.
+Second chances.
 If we repent and return to Jesus as Peter did, he will restore us and use us to do great things for his kingdom.

 Want more Easter hope?
 Read more posts in our Easter series: